PrathamSolanki/deep-learning-setup/README.md

     * Ensure pip ≥8.1 is installed:

             (tensorflow)$ easy_install -U pip
-    * Issue one of the following commands to install TensorFlow in the active virtualenv environment:
+    * Issue the following command to install TensorFlow in the active virtualenv environment:

             (tensorflow)$ pip3 install --upgrade tensorflow-gpu # for Python 3.n and GPU
 * Validate installation: